The Complete Guide to VA Loans in Arizona

 Glendale Community Housing – HUD-VASH

-• Helps veterans transition from rental assistance to eventual homeownership.
+• Helps Veterans transition from rental assistance to eventual homeownership.

 • Offers guidance in finding lenders and securing mortgages.